metio/yosql/yosql-website/content/tooling/bazel.md

   outs = [
     "com/example/persistence/UserRepository.java",
     "com/example/persistence/ItemRepository.java",
+    ... all of your generated code
   ],
   cmd = """
-    $(location @yosql//yosql-cli) generate repositories
+    $(location :yosql) generate
   """,
-  tools = ["@yosql//yosql-cli"],
+  tools = [":yosql"],
 )
 ```

-8. Depend on the generated sources by using the target name of the generated code in the `srcs` of another rule.
+7. Depend on the generated sources by using the target name of the generated code in the `srcs` of another rule.